Parent and child visiting a childcare provider in Canada

 5. Communication with Parents

 Clear and regular communication is key.
-A great provider keeps you updated about your child’s day, milestones, and any concerns.
-Some providers use apps like KidzLog to send daily updates, while others may provide written notes or quick chats at pickup.
+A great provider keeps you updated about your child's day, milestones, and any concerns.
+Some providers use apps like KidzLog to send daily updates with photos and activity logs, while others may provide written notes or quick chats at pickup.
+Neither is wrong — but the absence of any system to keep parents informed is a yellow flag worth probing.

 • Ask: How will you keep me informed about my child's progress and activities?